 This might include any access to benefits you have as part of your employment contract, for example a company car or mobile phone.
-However, if the benefit is provided for business use, your employer may be able to suspend it.
+If the benefit is provided for business use, your employer may be able to suspend it.

 Pension contributions during Statutory Maternity Leave

 If your employer contributes to an occupational pension scheme, they must carry on making their usual contributions: